MoutaiSommelier/MoutaiSwap/README.md

 【NO】DEV-FUND (As Chef took them for his own good) Everything is for Farmers（our Dev Team is FARMING as well）

-Supporting both ETH and TRX Farming at the same time
+Supporting both ETH Farming  will support TRX soon.
+Supporting Pairs
+USDT-USDC (Free Money）
+SUSHI-MOUTAI
+KIMCHI-MOUTAI
+gKIMCHI-MOUTAI
+SPRINGROLL-MOUTAI
+BACON-MOUTAI
+SHROOM-MOUTAI
+HARVEST-MOUTAI
+TOAST-MOUTAI
+SHRIMP-MOUTAI

+You name a pair and we will list it.

 Coingecko: APPLIED! ✅
 CoinMarketCap: APPLIED! ✅
 HOTBIT: APPLIED! ✅
 HOO.com: APPLIED! ✅

 Medium: https://medium.com/@moutaiswap
 Twitter: https://twitter.com/MoutaiSommelier